 3) A number of Specialist Bar Associations (“SBAs”) have been formed to provide support, training and representation for their members.
 Many SBAs provide guidance on training for pupils who are doing their training in specific areas of law.

-4) The BSB no longer requires pupils to complete specialist checklists from the SBAs and for this reason they will no longer be specified as part of the Bar Qualification Manual.
+4) We no longer require pupils to complete specialist checklists from the SBAs and for this reason they will no longer be specified as part of the Bar Qualification Manual.
 However, AETOs may find it useful to continue to use the specialist checklists that are available from relevant SBAs, or work with their SBAs to update them.
 For example, specialist checklists might be used to support pupils to develop competences in the Professional Statement, such as 1.3 – “Have knowledge and understanding of the law and procedure relevant to their area(s) of practice”.